 The South Korean government has long recognised the importance of the role that medical tourism plays in the country’s economy.
 The huge investments made in facilities and the latest equipment and technology ensure that you receive first-class treatment delivered in comfortable, modern surroundings.

-Doctors in South Korea receive extensive training and also have an annual training requirement that must be met each year.
+Doctors in South Korea receive extensive training, with an annual training requirement that must be met each year.
 This process involves attending workshops, lectures and conferences to ensure that all doctors will be fully briefed on the latest techniques and procedures.

-#4 The Tourist Locations for Your Pre and Post-op Recovery:
+4) Tourist Destinations for Your Pre- and Post-op Recovery:

 A huge choice of activities and interesting destinations await in South Korea, which can be explored either before, during or after your treatment (depending on what your particular downtime is like).
 Plan your holiday itinerary beforehand by researching festival dates, cultural sites, restaurants and beach/mountain resorts that you might want to visit.
 Your level of activity will be dependent upon the surgery you undergo, so ensure that you consult with your doctor before planning anything too strenuous.